RaptorCalculus/mars-endeavour/README.md

 Lava Tubes
 -----------
 Ten astronauts land on Mars with ten robots, limited supplies and fuel.
 Their mission?
 To explore Mars, utilize its labyrith of lava tubes, and develop a self-sustaining colony for future emigrates of Earth.
 It's a dauntless task, building a colony with limited resources, while exploring the mysteries underground in the tubes.
-It won't be easy; many perils like dust storms and solar flares will threaten their survival.
+It won't be easy; many perils like dust storms and meteor showers will threaten their survival.
 But the future of the human race is at stake.
 Can they survive?

 Gameplay
 -----------